matthewrobb/mdify-node/readme.md

 Options
   --debug   When this is set the intermediate HTML will be saved into a file.
-  --open    Open the generated PDF.
+  --open    Open the generated markdown file.

 Examples
   $ mdify foo.docx